How To Address Contempt In Relationships

 Contempt is the number one predictor of divorce

 Whatever you do, do not blame your significant other for the problems that are surrounding your relationship or marriage.
 Remember - defensive behaviors are one of Gottman's Four Horsemen.
 If you are personally being criticized or blamed for them, it's okay to disagree, but don't try to contest it, as this can also create irritation.
-The main goal is to let your partner express their feelings right now to have better dialogue shortly by having everyone on the same page.
+The main goal is to let your partner express their feelings right now to have a better dialogue shortly by having everyone on the same page.

 Listen attentively and refrain from running away